-The best companies today can afford the best defences.
+The best companies today can afford the best defenses.
 As these larger enterprises get better at defending against cybercrime, cybercriminals are moving down the business food chain and targeting small businesses who cannot afford sophisticated security investments.
 Today, small businesses are the preferred targets for cybercriminals.
 When cash flow is limited, spending on security suffers and their vulnerability increases.
 Obtaining cyber risk and data breach insurance coverage, as well as taking preventative measures to reduce Internet-based exposures, can help you reduce the risk of becoming a target for cybercriminals.

-Many first time business owners may not have the expertise to evaluate every detail of each contract they have to sign or they may overlook something by mistake.
+Many first-time business owners may not have the expertise to evaluate every detail of each contract they have to sign or they may overlook something by mistake.
 These oversights, however, can lead to problems down the road.
 Legal Assist provides you access to legal advice and practical solutions for matters affecting your business.* It includes a telephone legal helpline, document review and drafting services, and access to customizable legal templates.
 The services are included in all TruShield small business policies and can help you save money in the long haul.

 Insurance is a key component of every business plan.
 By understanding these small business risks, you can take steps early on to manage the above risks and protect your property and possessions when disaster strikes.